wandersick/aerozoom/README.md

 Scripted in AutoHotkey, AeroZoom enhances upon Windows Magnifier and optionally Sysinternals ZoomIt to enable screen magnification by mouse-wheeling, as well as turning any mouse into a Home-Theater PC/presentation mouse, where zooming and positioning becomes a breeze without a keyboard.

-For download of the latest version, visit Microsoft TechNet Gallery:
+For download of the latest version (portable application & per-user/all-users installer), visit Microsoft TechNet Gallery:

 - https://gallery.technet.microsoft.com/AeroZoom-The-smooth-wheel-e0cdf778

+For [Chocolatey](https://chocolatey.org/packages/aerozoom) users who prefers unattended installation into All Users location:

+- `choco install aerozoom`

 ## Become a Beta Tester for AeroZoom 5.0